4 Ways To Measure Sales Targets In Salesforce

 In most businesses, we want to measure sales against targets for three different periods: historical, current, and future targets.

-Historical sales targets are in the past—for example, last month, last quarter, last year.
+Historical sales targets are in the past—for example, those for last month, last quarter, or last year.

 We need to know one main thing about historical sales targets: Was the sales revenue higher or lower than the target?